kitelightning/SuperluminalPlugin/README.md

 _**IMPORTANT:** If you have FRAMEPRO_ENABLED turned on, you will exclude all external profilers_

+To make have better stat scoping to prevent "Frame N" events, etc, do one of either:

 UE4 creates several unique names for a bunch of stat named events (e.g. Slate widgets, "Frame N", etc).
 To minimize the impact this has on the profiler (imho, the unique names are overkill), do one of either:

 1. YourGame.Target.cs: